SkyKingPX/TimedMessages/README.md

-NOTE: This plugin doesn't work yet.
+NOTE: This plugin is in developement and doesn't work yet.

 # TimedMessages Plugin for Spigot 1.13 - 1.20+